jimmccoy77/UDS101/README.md

 **Pro Tip**:
 As you become more familiar with UDS and Kubernetes, using tools like k9s will help you manage and monitor your clusters more effectively.

-### **7. Q&A and Wrap-Up (2 minutes)**
+### **7. Review and Prepare for UDS 201 Live Workshop**

-- **Objective:** Address any questions and summarize key points.
+- **Objective:** Reflect on your experience and prepare for the upcoming live session.
-- **Discussion Points:**
+- **Tasks:**
-  - Importance of understanding the deployment process.
+  - Take note of any challenges or questions that arose during the prework.
-  - How UDS simplifies Kubernetes deployments, especially in secure environments.
+  - Review the UDS documentation and your deployment setup to solidify your understanding.
-  - Potential next steps: exploring additional features or more complex deployments.
+  - Prepare to discuss your experience and findings during the UDS 201 Live Workshop.

 **Cohort Support**:
 As a new 🦄 Engineer, you are part of a cohort that can provide additional support and resources.
 Use your new hire Slack channel to share findings and ask questions.